Shreyas9699/OpenGL-Explorations/README.md

     - Uses height map to generate 3D terrain
     - Uses Frustum culling before mesh generation, Multithreading, Dynamic tessellation based on FOV, and camera distance for performace optimization.

+Particle system: Initial Implemented using Array of Structures (AoS), with commit [cc8fe1647093a94a01c6ae96c84aa74215fd3172]

 ## Getting Started
 You can follow same instructions on `https://github.com/Shreyas9699/opengl-base-template` to set it up.
 <br/>__OR__<br/>